 Last but never least, don’t underestimate the importance of support letters from administrators at your institution, including letters from department chairs should your team be inherently interdisciplinary.
 These letters demonstrate that the proposal was vetted at all levels, extending confidence to NSF that your proposal has both roots and wings!

-This is a joint point from Dr. Rob Bachman -F. B. Williams Professor and Chair of Chemistry at Sewanee – University of the South, Dr. Kraig Wheeler – Professor of Chemistry at Eastern Illinois University, and Dr. Amy Deveau – Associate Professor and Assistant Chair of Chemistry at the University of New England.
+This is a joint point from Dr. Rob Bachman -F. B. Williams Professor and Chair of Chemistry at Sewanee – University of the South; Dr. Kraig Wheeler – at the time of MRI submission and until 2017 a Professor of Chemistry at Eastern Illinois University until 2017 – now at Whitworth University in Spokane, Wa; and Dr. Amy Deveau – Associate Professor and Assistant Chair of Chemistry at the University of New England.